Spear Phishing Definition | What Is Spear Phishing?

 - Be wary of unsolicited emails or emails with urgent requests.
 Try to verify such a request through another means of communication.
 Give the suspected person a phone call, text, or talk face to face.

 A spear-phishing simulation is an excellent tool for getting employees up to speed on the spear-phishing tactics of cybercriminals.
 It is a series of interactive exercises designed to teach its users how to identify spear-phishing emails to avoid or report them.
 Employees who are exposed to spear-phishing simulations have a much better chance of spotting a spear-phishing attack and reacting appropriately.
-It is therefore encouraged for institutions and companies prone to cyber-attacks to consider incorporating them into their cybersecurity training.

 Why would I want to simulate a Phishing attack?